 Immediately after repotting, provide a thorough watering to encourage new root growth and help the plant become anchored in the new pot.

 When you transplant succulents, and you’re dealing with a seriously overgrown plant for its container, you’ll want to begin by minimizing the size of the plant.
 Trim away any ungainly or unhealthy parts and remove suckers from the mother plant.

 If the plant is still unwieldy and difficult to handle, you may wish to wrap it in a towel or other large cloth to protect it against damage.

-Be advised that even your best efforts may not protect a large, heavy succulent against all damage, but once the plant is in a new pot with fresh soil, it is sure to recover nicely.
+Be advised that even your best efforts may not protect a large, heavy succulent against all damage, but once the plant is in a new pot with fresh soil, it will recover nicely.

 When you transplant an overgrown succulent, be sure to choose a pot large enough and heavy enough to balance the plant.
-The diameter of the pot should be about an inch larger all around than the diameter of the plant.
+The pot’s diameter should be about an inch larger than the plant’s diameter.

-In the event that the succulent is simply too large to handle at all, you may need to start over by taking cuttings from it and growing all new plants.
+If the succulent is too large to handle, you may need to start over by taking cuttings from it and growing all new plants.

 When this is the case, you may be able to give the roots of the plant a new start in life by simply moving them into new soil and a new pot to start over again.